-Netflix’s “Stranger Things” remained No. 1 on not only Parrot Analytics’ digital originals rankings the week ended July 13, but also the data firm’s overall list of TV series from any platform, including broadcast and cable, for the third straight week.
+Netflix’s “Stranger Things” remained No. 1 on not only Parrot Analytics’ digital originals rankings the week ended Aug.
+31, but also the data firm’s overall list of TV series from any platform, including broadcast and cable, for the tenth straight week.

 A “digital original” is a multi-episode series in which the most recent season was first made available on a streaming platform such as Netflix, Amazon Prime Video or Hulu.

-In the week following its July 4 third-season premiere, demand for “Stranger Things” more than doubled to 336 million average daily Demand Expressions, the proprietary metric used by Parrot Analytics to measure global demand for TV content.
-That was up 112% in expressions compared with the previous week.
+For the week, “Stranger Things” registered 141.7 million average daily Demand Expressions, the proprietary metric used by Parrot Analytics to measure global demand for TV content.
+That was down 1.7% in expressions compared with the previous week.

 The Demand Expressions metric draws from a wide variety of data sources, including video streaming, social media activity, photo sharing, blogging, commenting on fan and critic rating platforms, and downloading and streaming via peer-to-peer protocols and file sharing sites.